RMcCann11/cbwa_ca1/README.md

 In this case, an archive will be received which can be unarchived using the tar command.
 As per [geeksforgeeks] (https://www.geeksforgeeks.org/rm-command-linux-examples/), we can use the rm command to delete files, in this case the downloaded archive.
 As per [geeksforgeeks] (https://www.geeksforgeeks.org/mv-command-linux-examples/#:~:text=mv%20stands%20for%20move.,a%20file%20system%20like%20UNIX.), we can use the mv command to "to move one or more files or directories from one place to another in a file system like UNIX".
 In this case we are moving an extracted folder i.e. webdev_CA1-main to the '/home/static' directory.
 This folder contains the content of my website.

 ***
+### Changing working directory to /busybox: ###
+As per [java4coding] (https://www.java4coding.com/contents/docker/docker-workdir-command), the docker WORKDIR command can be used to navigate to a working directory.

+***